The Best Security Systems With Home Automation of 2024

 Our next contender is abode, a new-ish brand known for its smart home capabilities.
 This system is completely DIY.
 Unlike Frontpoint, you don’t need to pay a monthly fee to use it.
 You can self-monitor with abode and still enjoy smart home control and feature-rich home security.
 That’s why it’s one of the best self-monitored security systems.

 That said, I do recommend getting a monitoring subscription to unlock CUE, abode’s proprietary automation platform.
-But don’t worry; it won’t cost you more than $30 per month like our first three picks. abode plans start at only $6.99 per month, and you can choose to pay yearly to bring the cost down further.
+But don’t worry; it won’t cost you more than $30 per month like our first four picks. abode plans start at only $6.99 per month, and you can choose to pay yearly to bring the cost down further.

 • Setup could be more intuitive